Kasukabe, Saitama: History

 The area of Kasukabe was part of ancient Musashi Province and has been settled since at least the Jomon period as evidenced by many shell middens and ancient burial mounds.
 During the Edo period, Kasukabe prospered as a post station on the Nikkō Kaidō highway linking Edo with Nikkō.

 The town of Kasukabe was created within Minamisaitama District, Saitama with the establishment of the modern municipalities system on April 1, 1889.
 On April 1, 1944, Kasukabe annexed the neighboring village of Uchimaki.
 On July 1, 1954, Kasukabe was elevated to city status after annexing the villages of Toyoharu, Takesato, Komatsu and Toyono.
 On October 1, 2005, old Kasukabe city and the town of Shōwa (from Kitakatsushika District) were merged into the new and expanded city of Kasukabe.
 Kasukabe was elevated to special city status on April 1, 2008, giving it increased local autonomy.

 Government

 Kasukabe has a mayor-council form of government with a directly elected mayor and a unicameral city council of 32 members.
 Kasukabe contributes three members to the Saitama Prefectural Assembly.
-In terms of national politics, the city is divided between Saitama 13th district and Saitama 14th district of the lower house of the Diet of Japan.
+In terms of national politics, the city is part of Saitama 16th district of the lower house of the Diet of Japan.